bcgov/design-system/components/radio/README.md

 This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features:

 ### Screenreaders
-* Proper ARIA and ALT labels are included
+* Proper ALT labels are included
 * Language tag has been set to english
 * List items and radio status are labelled properly